 This work is also available in a printed format at [1511A Rev].

-A canonic fanfare to honor my college harmony teacher and distinguished American composer Arthur Frackenpohl on his 90th birthday in 2014.
+I've re-titled the canonic fanfare to honor my college harmony teacher and distinguished American composer Arthur Frackenpohl on his 90th birthday in 2014.
 On receiving the score Dr. Frackenpohl, ever the wonderful teacher, reminded me that the piece was not a strict canon!
-The piece can be played on either B-flat or C trumpets.
+The piece can be played on B-flat or C trumpets.
+The music is the same - unchanged from the original and now superseded title!

 There are no products in your shopping cart.